Kurt-Maglalang/CPE106L-B2-GRP2-PROJECT/README.md

-# CPE106L-B2-GRP2-PROJECT
+# PROJECT TRACKER
-Preparatory Repository for Project Proposal
+Repository for Project in CPE106L

-# To-Do:
-Controllers
-Routehandling
+# Libraries used / Pre-Requisites:
+Flet, flet_mvc, sqlite3 (in standard lib)_